networkservicemesh/site/content/events/nsmconeu2020.md

 networking and operating systems for telco.
 Living in Stockholm, Sweden.
 He is currently working with the transition into the cloud native paradigm
 {{% /speaker %}}
+{{% speaker name="Tarik Hammam - System Manager, Ericsson" %}}
+Tarik is an engineer working in Ericsson AB with 40+ years of  professional experience in the R&D related areas of telco core network systems design.
+Living in Stockholm, Sweden.
+He is currently involved with the transition towards the cloud native paradigm.
+{{% /speaker %}}
+{{% speaker name="Johan Ljunglid - Engineer, Ericsson" img="/img/events/nsmconeu2020/johan_ljunglid.jpg" %}}
+Johan Ljunglid is an engineer at Ericsson AB with a background in network services, proxies, and load balancing.
+His main focus areas include network infrastructure and architecture and he is currently working with Kubernetes and cloud native applications for telecom use cases.
+{{% /speaker %}}
 {{% /talk %}}
 {{% talk time="15:00:00+02" title="Using DNS to smooth your NSM adoption" %}}
 Network Service Mesh is rapidly evolving to support more complex topologies, especially in hybrid or multicloud